1. Take a 3 Day 2 Night Cruise in Halong Bay - top thing to do in Vietnam

 6. Sled down the Sand Dunes of Mui Ne

-Many tourists are surprised by the massive red and white sand dunes located in South Vietnam, in Mui Ne, a popular beach destination.
+Many tourists are surprised by the massive red and white sand dunes located in South Vietnam, in Mui Ne, a well-know beach destination.
 The red sand dunes, as the name suggests, contain reddish brown sand and are smaller than the white sand dunes, which the locals refer to as “the White Lake”.
-Popular activities in the area include either driving an ATV or sledding down the sharp turns of the dunes.
+Activities in the area include either driving an ATV or sledding down the sharp turns of the dunes.

 7. Explore the Hue Temple Complex and Tombs of the Emperors